Best Short-term Business Loans in April 2025

 How we chose the best short-term business loans

-To make our list of the best short-term business loans, lenders must meet the following criteria:
+To make our list of the best short-term business loans, we considered the following criteria:

 • Interest rates and fees: We prioritize lenders that offer competitive interest rates and lower fees, including minimal origination fees and prepayment penalties.